curiousest/curiousest.github.io/_drafts/tabum/relationships-live.md

 DanLily is rhythmic, metered.

 So there's some social faux-pas going on here.
 Having a romantic relationship with a friend's former partner can be a good thing, but it's complex situation to navigate effectively.
 It takes communication, consent, and emotional maturity to both preserve the existing relationships and make space for growth in one of them.
 We were three 18-year-olds.
 I've never had a girlfriend before, still have that teen-aged emotional maturity.
 Lily and John have just a bit more than me.
 We're all animalistic-brained, "see attractive thing, want it, go for it".
 We didn't, *I didn't* navigate effectively.

+What if we trained ourselves to embody multiple consciousnesses concurrently?
+Like “being” Dan and DanLily at the same time, and training yourself how to do it intentionally.
+“You are the physical embodiment of this nation, as well as queen xyz.”
+(No one except Dalia lama is raised like that)

 ## Feedback